County-call prep

 County building / permitting source category

-Building permit path, prior permits, inspections, address, occupancy, additions, and improvement records.
+Building permit path, prior permits, inspections, address, occupancy, and improvement records.

 County septic / health department source category